inchkev/bulletin-webvr/README.md

 ## What it does

-Bulletin is a website for posting anonymous messages.
 Bulletin's various boards are virtual reality spaces for users to enter messages.
 Bulletin uses speech-to-text to create a sense of community within the platform, as everything you see has been spoken by other users.
 To ensure anonymity, Bulletin does not store any of its users data, and only stores a number of recent messages.
 Bulletin uses language libraries to detect and filter negative words and profanity.
 To try Bulletin ([https://bulletinvr.online](https://bulletinvr.online)), simply enter one of the bulletin boards and double tap or press the enter key to start recording your message.

 ## What is WebVR?